Common origin for black holes in both high mass X-ray binaries and gravitational-wave sources

-Black hole (BH) high mass X-ray binary (HMXB) systems are likely the progenitors of the BH-BH mergers detected in gravitational waves by LIGO/Virgo/KAGRA (LVK).
-Yet BHs in the gravitational wave sources reach higher masses ($\sim 100\msun$) than BHs in HMXBs ($\sim 20\msun$), and have typically lower spins ($a_{\rm BH}\lesssim 0.25$ with tail extending to larger values) than the published values for BHs in HMXBs ($a_{\rm BH}\gtrsim 0.9$).
-This could suggest that these two classes of systemsbelong to different populations (``apples and oranges'') but we show here that it does not have to be the case.
-The difference in masses is easily explained as the known HMXB-BHs are in galaxies with relatively high-metallicity, so their progenitor stars are subject to strong mass loss from winds which leads to relatively low mass BH at core collapse.
-Conversely, LVK allows for detection of BHs from low-metallicity galaxies that naturally produce more massive stellar-origin BHs.
-The explanation of the difference in BH spins is not as straightforward, but we show that in HMXBs the BH spin--value derivation depends strongly on how the HMXB accretion disk emission is modeled.
-We demonstrate this explicitly for the case of Cyg X-1, showing excellent spectral fits with low spin ($a_{\rm BH}\sim 0.1$) when taking into account the Comptonization of the disk photosphere.
-Similar results have recently been shown for LMC X-1 (allowing for $a_{\rm BH}\sim 0.1$).
-We suggest that such low BH spins are generic for all three HMXB BHs.
-Hence we conclude that current observations are consistent with LVK BHs and HMXB BHs belonging to the same population (``all apples'').
+\abstract {Black-hole (BH) high-mass X-ray binary (HMXB) systems are likely to be the progenitors of BH-BH mergers detected in gravitational waves by LIGO/Virgo/KAGRA (LVK).
+Yet merging BHs reach higher masses ($\sim 100\msun$) than BHs in HMXBs ($\sim 20\msun$) and typically exhibit lower spins ($a_{\rm BH}\lesssim 0.25$ with a larger values tail) than what is often claimed for BHs in HMXBs ($a_{\rm BH}\gtrsim 0.9$).
+This could suggest that these two classes of systems belong to different populations, but here we show that this may not necessarily be the case.
+The difference in masses is easily explained as the known HMXB-BHs are in galaxies with relatively high metallicity, so their progenitor stars are subject to strong mass loss from winds, leading to relatively low-mass BH at core collapse.
+Conversely, LVK is also able to detect BHs from low-metallicity galaxies that are known to naturally produce more massive stellar-origin BHs. {However, the difference in spin is more difficult to explain.
+Models with} efficient angular momentum transport in stellar interiors produce slowly spinning progenitors for both LVK and HMXB BHs. {Known} HMXBs have orbital periods that are too long for efficient tidal spin-up and are also unlikely to have undergone significant accretion spin-up.
+Instead, we show that the derived value of the BH spin depends strongly on how the HMXB accretion disc emission is modelled.
+We argue that since Cyg X-1 is never observed to be in a soft spectral state, the appropriate spectral models must take into account the Comptonisation of the disc photosphere.
+We show that such models {are consistent with low spin values, namely: $a_{\rm BH}\sim 0.1$.} This was recently confirmed by other teams for both Cyg X-1 and LMC X-1 {and here we show this is also the case for M33 X-7.
+We conclude that all known HMXB BHs can exhibit a low spin}, in accordance with the results of stellar evolution models.
+Hence, the observations presented in this work are consistent with the LVK BHs and HMXB BHs belonging to the same population. }

 \keywords{stars: black holes, compact objects, massive stars}